Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 </details>

 To create a twin, we need to give the twin some data.
 This is best done with json.

 To make things a little easier, you can use the command `modeltwin`, which will ask you questions in the terminal you can answer to output json.

 So lets create the json definition of a twin.
+For our first example, lets create a twin of our house:

 `./iotic-spacectl modeltwin`{{execute}}

+The default output location for this is `twin.json`, but you can set a different location with `--output <file>`.

 You can now answer the simple questions in the terminal to create the metadata for your twin.
-For our first example, lets create a twin of our house.

 Click on the terminal, and simply answer the questions to create the json.